 [32:43] David’s Final Words of Wisdom

-If you’re struggling with ADHD or whatever it is that is making you doubt whether you’re smart or good enough to get into medical school, David says it’s just a diagnosis.
-And that success in any academic level is a function of your effort.
+If you’re struggling with ADHD or whatever it is that’s making you doubt whether you’re smart enough or good enough to get into medical school, David says it’s just a diagnosis.
+Success on any academic level is a function of your effort.

 Listen to Other Episodes

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook